-Have you ever intervened when you saw your kid was about to lose or make a mistake?
-Maybe in your mind you did, even if you didn’t take action.
-We all know it’s difficult to lose/fail that sometimes we hope it is something our kids never have to go through.
+Have you ever mind yourself intervening when you saw your kid was about to lose or make a mistake?
+We all know it’s difficult to lose/fail and sometimes we hope it is something our kids never have to go through.
+However, learning to lose is an important journey in child development!

-Here’s how we can support their looking at losing as something they can learn from, rather than something they want to avoid.
+Here’s how we can support their learning and understanding of losing as something they can learn from, rather than something they want to avoid.

 - Don’t overemphasise winning.
 Yes, winning after working hard is always what we want; and watching our kids lose after they’ve worked hard is also very difficult to witness.
 However, if we set the goal at winning (and only that), then when they do lose, it will be extremely devastating.